sebinjohn/CDH_Hadoop_Cluster/README.md

 volumes:
     - <Data Dir>:/var/lib/mysql

 Replace Data_Dir with an existing empty directory

 Prerequisite
 ====================

 fig and docker should be installed in your system.

+The code has been tested using ubuntu14.04 vagrant image See the Vagrantfile